-Seattle Rain Trivia
+Seattle Rain Facts

 - Days of rain: 156 days

-- Rainfall Total: 38 inches total annually
+- Annual rainfall: 38 inches

 Seattle is right in the path of a weather pattern that routinely brings in a lot of moisture off of the Pacific Ocean.
 Water evaporates from the ocean and is carried by weather patterns up over the Olympic Mountains, where it cools and the water droplets condense into the rain we all know and love.
-The Olympics create a rain shadow, which is most commonly over areas near Sequim—a small town northeast of the mountains that gets only about 16 inches of rain a year.
-To an extent, this rain shadow benefits Seattle.
+The Olympics create a rain shadow, which is most commonly over areas near Sequim—a small town northeast of the mountains that gets only about 16 inches of rain a year—and to an extent, this rain shadow benefits Seattle.

 What to Do in Seattle When It Rains

-If you really just need to get the kids out of the house, look toward places like the Family Fun Center in Tukwila, the Seattle Aquarium, Pacific Science Center or explore the Volunteer Park Conservatory.
+You can also go see a show—between the 5th Avenue Theater, Paramount, Showbox, ACT Theater, and other venues large and small, there's always something on stage.
+Alternatively, if you really just need to get the kids out of the house, head to places like the Family Fun Center in Tukwila, the Seattle Aquarium, or the Pacific Science Center or explore the Volunteer Park Conservatory.